Cheapest days to fly – So you want to learn which the cheapest days to fly are?

 This means that between mid June to late August you will have to fight for a sun chair at the beach in typical vacation spots like Greece.

-High season brings the highest prices on basically everything (air fares, room rates, taxi etc) But keep in mind that the high season isn’t always the best time to travel, it can get brutally hot in some places and just ruin the whole vacation.
+High season brings the highest prices on basically everything (air fares, room rates, taxi, etc.).
+But keep in mind that the high season isn’t always the best time to travel, it can get brutally hot in some places and ruin the whole vacation.

 Winter is low season

-This is the opposite from high season; Less crowded, lower prices, colder and also a bit unsteady weather.
+During the winter low season, you will experience the opposite from high season.
+It will be less crowded, lower prices, colder and also a bit unsteady weather.